 During the summer, the hot weather and humidity cause pesky pimples to crop up along with congested pores.
-Unfortunately, that cycle doesn't stop with a change in seasons.
-Come wintertime, you may find that you're still dealing with breakouts.
-Since your skin is naturally drier in winter, the last thing you want to do is slather on harsh benzoyl peroxide.
+Unfortunately, that cycle doesn’t stop with a change in seasons.
+Come wintertime, you may find that you’re still dealing with breakouts.
+Since your skin is naturally drier in winter, the last thing you want to do is slather on anything further harsh or drying.
+What gives?

 Why does cold-weather acne happen?